jamespan/investors-blog/_columns/Barrons_Weekly/2024-11-25/02-holiday-spending-retail-stocks-293d44a0.md

 ---
-layout: content
+layout: post
 title: >-
   Holiday Spending Looks Strong This Year.
 Where to Find Bargains in Retail Stocks.
 date: 2024-11-22 17:18 -0500
 author:
 tags: ['Retail', 'Feature']
+description: >-
-description: Retailers are lifting their earnings guidance as shoppers hit the stores.
+  Retailers are lifting their earnings guidance as shoppers hit the stores.
 Five names in the bargain bin.
 ---